e-hutchins/BioinformaticsIntroduction-1/README.md

 There are also additional topics:
 * terminal customization: additional resources for setting up your terminal environment
-* tgen hpc: information about how the tgen hpc system is set up, navigation tips, etc.
+* tgen hpc: see [this github repo](https://github.com/tgen/tgenHPC_Notes) for more information about the tgen dback cluster setup

 ## 1. Introduction to command line
 For any work we will do as computational biologists it is exceedingly useful to understand that there is a way of interacting with data via the command line.